mrballistic/bejeweled-ai/memory-bank/progress.md

    - `systemPatterns.md`
    - `techContext.md`
    - `activeContext.md`
+3. Implemented the `GameBoard` component to initialize and render the game board.
+4. Developed the `Jewel` component for individual game pieces.
+5. Added jewel selection and swapping functionality.
+6. Integrated animations for jewel swaps, matches, and cascades.
+7. Updated `App.tsx` and `main.tsx` to render the game board.
+8. Implemented automatic dark mode detection and application based on system preferences.
+9. Fixed CSS issues to ensure proper theme application.

+## In Progress
+1. Investigating and fixing GameBoard functionality issues.
+2. Ensuring proper contrast and visibility in dark mode.

 ## Remaining Tasks
-1. Implement the `GameBoard` component to initialize and render the game board.
+1. Implement scoring logic and display.
-2. Develop the `Jewel` component for individual game pieces.
-3. Create utility functions for match detection and cascade handling.
-4. Set up the `ScoreContext` for managing the player's score.
-5. Implement animations for jewel swaps, matches, and cascades.
+2. Add sound effects for interactions.
-6. Begin work on the AI module for automated gameplay.
+3. Begin work on the AI module for automated gameplay.
+4. Enhance the UI with additional visual effects and polish.

 ## Known Issues
-- None identified at this stage.
+1. GameBoard functionality needs investigation and fixes.
+2. Theme-related styles may need adjustment for better visibility and contrast.